-The following transactions occurred with related parties during the three-month period ended October 31, 2017:
+The following transactions occurred with related parties during the six-month period ended April 30, 2018:

-- a) Key management personnel received the following compensation: - a.
-Cash compensation of \$37,500 (2016: \$70,088), which has been recorded in exploration expenditures on the Consolidated Statements of Loss and Comprehensive Loss. - b.
-Professional fees of \$13,500 (2016: \$12,000), which was paid to a corporation controlled by the CFO for professional services, which has been recorded in payroll and professional fees on the Consolidated Statements of Loss and Comprehensive Loss. - c.
-Professional fees of \$30,750 (2016: \$nil), which was paid to a corporation controlled by the Executive Director of Mining, which has been recorded in payroll and professional fees on the Consolidated Statements of Loss and Comprehensive Loss.
+Key management personnel received the following compensation:

+- a) Cash compensation of \$112,500 (2017: \$143,325), were paid to the CEO which have been recorded in exploration expenditures on the Consolidated Statements of Loss and Comprehensive Loss. - b) Professional fees of \$63,850 (2017: \$60,525), were paid to a corporation controlled by the CFO for professional services and have been recorded in payroll and professional fees on the Consolidated Statements of Loss and Comprehensive Loss. - c) Professional fees of \$nil (2017: \$60,000) were paid to key management personal and have been recorded in payroll and professional fees on the Consolidated Statement of Loss and Comprehensive Loss. - d) Professional fees of \$92,250 (2017: \$23,000), were paid to a corporation controlled by the Executive Director of Mining and have been recorded in payroll and professional fees on the Consolidated Statements of Loss and Comprehensive Loss. - e) Directors and key management personnel received 300,000 stock options valued at 16,489 (2017: 5,271,000 stock options valued at \$225,245)